ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 2. The project file for an area of interest.
 3. Sign in for a Planet NICFI account.
 4. Install the Plantet_Explorer Plugin.
-5. Install the GEA Reforestation Plugin.
+5. Install the EPAL-Eligible Project Area Locator Plugin.

 ## 1. How to install QGIS: